Singer and Saxophonist

-Who is Sweet Angel you ask?
-Born in Memphis, Tennessee in 1964, Sweet Angel is one of few who did not get her launch singing in church.
-Sweet Angel has been compared to Dinah Washington, Irma Thomas, Denise LaSalle and Millie Jackson.
+Born in Memphis, Tennessee, Sweet Angel is one of few who did not get her launch singing in church.
+Sweet Angel has been compared to Millie Jackson, the late Denise LaSalle and Jackie Neal.

 Sweet Angel’s love and appreciation for good music though, stemmed from her childhood.
 Her mother loved listening to the Blues on Saturday mornings and her father sung gospel in the church choir.
 Never considering a career in music, Sweet Angel worked in corporate America as a mortgage banker and real estate agent until as fate has it, she became acquainted with her now husband and personal manager, Mac “Mike” Dobbins.